 Where possible, the address of affected data is reported to the operating system.
-In some cases, the system may be able to recover from an error by terminating all processes which had access to the affected memory location.
+Most of the Istream errors are retryable by the operating system.
+In some other cases, the system may be able to recover from an error by terminating all processes which had access to the affected memory location.